Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Domain decomposition methods

 \subsection{Two-level synchronous RAS}

 In order to improve the scalability of the solver, a mechanism of global information exchange is required.
-Let \(\mat{R}_{0}\in\mathbb{R}^{n\times n_{0}}\) be the restriction from the fine grid problem to a coarser mesh, and let the coarse grid matrix \(\mat{A}_{0}\) be given by the Galerkin relation \(\mat{A}_{0}=\mat{R}_{0}\mat{A}\mat{R}_{0}^{T}\).
-The coarse grid solve can be incorporated in the RAS iteration either in additive fashion:
+Let \(\mat{R}_{0}\in\mathbb{R}^{n_{0}\times n}\) be the restriction from the fine grid problem to a coarser mesh, and let the coarse-grid matrix \(\mat{A}_{0}\) be given by the Galerkin relation \(\mat{A}_{0}=\mat{R}_{0}\mat{A}\mat{R}_{0}^{T}\).
+The coarse-grid solve can be incorporated in the RAS iteration either in additive fashion:

 or in multiplicative fashion: